rmraya/TMXEditor/README.md

 The version of TMXEditor included in the official installers from [TMXEditor's Home Page](https://www.maxprograms.com/products/tmxeditor.html) can be used at no cost for 7 days requesting a free Evaluation Key.

-Subscription Keys are issued to be used by one person in one computer.
-They cannot be shared or transferred to a different machine.

 Subscription version includes unlimited email support at tech@maxprograms.com

 ### Differences sumary